ValleyAgriculturalSoftware/VAS-Support/_posts/pens/2014-02-28-creating-a-pen.markdown

 15. Click **Save**.

-{% infoblock info When creating a pen, setting up feeding(s) for that pen is not required.
+{% infoblock note When creating a pen, setting up feeding(s) for that pen is not required.
 For instructions on adding feedings to a pen, refer to the "Adding Feeding(s) to an Existing Pen" section of this manual. %}